Two cheers for the Nokia Test (2)

-A comment by Kelly Waters and a discussion yesterday with Peter Smith prompts me to add another comment.
+A comment by Kelly Waters and a discussion yesterday with Peter Smith prompts me to comment.

 I don’t think the long list replaces the simple short list.
-First, for many people, the simplicity is important and necessary.
+First, for many people, simplicity is important and necessary.
 They need a quick, bright line to guide them back on to the road as they start to veer off.
-The short list does that better.
+The short list does this better.

 Regarding the long list…

-I have done this (or was required to do it), and found one aspect of it very useless and another aspect very useful.
-And I just thought of another useful way to use the tool.
+I have done this (or was required to do it), and found one aspect of it useless and another aspect very useful.
+I thought of another way to use the tool.

-Useless: I think generally scoring each team is not very useful.
+Useless: I think scoring each team is not very useful.
 Do I care that one team is 63 and another team is 72?
 You might do it, but I would not make too much of the number.
 Each practice is not equally important (and probably the importance varies by situation).
-I think it would be useful to tell the team “well, you answered ‘yes’ on 30 out of 40 of these items…what does that tell you?”
+I think it would be useful to tell the team, “Well, you answered ‘yes’ on 30 out of 40 of these items…what does that tell you?”

-Useful 2: I think it might be useful to pull data across many teams, and determine what are the practices that teams generally are doing least.
-That tells me the “Scrum Center” (if you have one) has done a poor job in communicating the value of the least used practices.
-Or at least that is a likely root cause.
+Also useful: I think it might be useful to pull data across many teams, and determine what are the practices that teams generally are doing least.
+That tells me the “Scrum Center” (if you have one) has done a poor job in communicating the value of the least used practices, or at least that is a likely root cause.
 Then the Scrum Center can consider how to communicate why that practice is indeed valuable.

 I hope these are actionable comments for you.